jet/dotnet-templates/README.md

    - processing is fully idempotent; retries, concurrent or overlapping transactions are intended to be handled thoroughly and correctly
    - if any `Shipment`s cannot be `Reserved`, those that have been get `Revoked`, and the failure is reported to the caller
-   - includes a `Watchdog` console app (based on `dotnet new proReactor --source changeFeedOnly --blank`) responsible for concluding abandoned transaction instances (e.g., where processing is carried out in response to a HTTP request and the Clients fails to retry after a transient failure leaves processing in a non-terminal state).
+   - includes a `Watchdog` console app (based on `dotnet new proReactor --blank`) responsible for concluding abandoned transaction instances (e.g., where processing is carried out in response to a HTTP request and the Clients fails to retry after a transient failure leaves processing in a non-terminal state).

 ## Walkthrough